CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Read-only**
 - **Definition**: A filesystem or volume that can only be read from, not written to
-- **Context**: mcp-ssh-orchestrator containers use read-only filesystems for security
+- **Context**: MCP SSH Orchestrator containers use read-only filesystems for security

 ## S

 **SOC 2**
 - **Definition**: System and Organization Controls 2, a security framework for service organizations
-- **Context**: mcp-ssh-orchestrator provides security controls (audit logs, access control, encryption) that can support SOC 2 requirements.
+- **Context**: MCP SSH Orchestrator provides security controls (audit logs, access control, encryption) that can support SOC 2 requirements.
 SOC 2 compliance is achieved through organizational certification, not by the tool itself.

 **SSH**
 - **Definition**: Secure Shell, a cryptographic network protocol for secure remote access
-- **Context**: mcp-ssh-orchestrator manages SSH access to remote servers
+- **Context**: MCP SSH Orchestrator manages SSH access to remote servers

 **SSH Key**
 - **Definition**: A cryptographic key used for SSH authentication
-- **Context**: mcp-ssh-orchestrator uses SSH keys for secure authentication
+- **Context**: MCP SSH Orchestrator uses SSH keys for secure authentication

 **Secret**
 - **Definition**: Sensitive information such as passwords, keys, or tokens
-- **Context**: mcp-ssh-orchestrator manages secrets through Docker secrets or environment variables
+- **Context**: MCP SSH Orchestrator manages secrets through Docker secrets or environment variables

 **stdio**
 - **Definition**: Standard input/output, a communication method using standard streams